-Join Gabriel Corbett for an in-depth discussion in this video Installing eDrawings on a Mac, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Installing eDrawings on a Mac, part of Learning eDrawings.

 eDrawings is a lightweight viewing and commenting application that can be…downloaded for free from the internet.
 The software can be installed on Windows,…Mac, and iOS.
 All the various versions have the same…basic features, however, some of the systems are easier to work with than others.…For instance, the iPhone version is cool for showing off your latest designs for…friends; however it's not so optimized for a complete designer view.…Let's start by downloading the program.
 I'm here at www.edrawingsviewer.com.…And, if you click at the top, it's free downloads.…Click here.
 And, these options here are for the PC…version, so I actually need to go over here to the right, and find eDrawings for Mac.…

 Go ahead and click on that.
 And I have two options.…I can download the eDrawings' viewer for Mac, as well as download some sample files…that work purely on the Mac side.
 If I download the sample files from the PC…side, they're .exe files and those are not compatible on the Mac.…First let's download the eDrawings for Mac.…